wp-plugins/amazon-post-purchase/readme.txt

 4. How the widget will display on your website.

 == Upgrade Notice ==
+= 2.0.0 =
+* WordPress 4.x compliant.
+* Updated the Amazon query to return default currency of store.

 = 1.1.3 =
 * Fixed a bug regarding products that don't have sale data.